 I think the answer is no. I believe she will not be able to offer clear consent to these things until she has acclimatized herself to jam culture and picked up some contact dance improvisation boundary-setting skills.
 The idea that there are vulnerable individuals goes against the well-known tenet of contact dance improvisation that: we are all responsible for our own safety.
 This tenant gives people the freedom to be, knowing that we each take responsibility to protect ourselves both physically and emotionally.
 For a large segment of the experienced contact dance improvisation population, this approach works out well.
 But how does this tenant work out for the average newbie in the room who may not yet have the skill, knowledge, practice, vocabulary (verbal and non-verbal) or state of mind with which to be in charge of their own safety?
 I believe it is like throwing children into the water to teach them to swim.
 It works great for some, but many people drown.
 This attitude often acts like some sort of unspoken initiation ritual.
-We can convince ourselves that this works out okay, since the ones that are traumatized physically or emotionally at their first jam usually never come back and we don’t ever hear from them.
+We can convince ourselves that this works out okay, since the ones that are traumatized physically or emotionally at their first jam usually never come back.
+We don’t ever see them or hear from them again.
 So we don’t have to think about them.
-They are invisible to us, and so it can be easy to underestimate the magnitude of issues that newcomers face.
+They are invisible to us.
+So much so that it can be easy to underestimate the magnitude of issues that newcomers face.
 We reassure ourselves that these people just “didn’t have what it takes” to be part of our jam community.

 I was shocked after I wrote my #metoo post on Facebook, which told the story of some boundary challenges I faced in the contact improvisation world.
 Out of some 150 responses to the post, almost 30 of them were people who told me that they came to a jam once and were so traumatized (physically or emotionally) that they never came back.
 The Me Too movement had given this group of people a voice that I could hear and made me realize the magnitude of the newcomer issue.
-For some people, the art of contact dance itself is traumatizing, similar to the way even the most well-administered style of psychotherapy can traumatize a client because it is not the right fit for them.
+For some people, the art of contact dance is not a good fit for them.
 For some people, the amount of touch they receive from a stranger or the fact that they are rolling on the floor may not suit them and can leave them with a feeling of never wanting to come back.
 I do however believe there is a large segment of newcomers for whom contact dance improvisation would suit them, but they have such a traumatizing entrance into our community that we lose them.
 Or else they stick around but have painful stories to tell.

 Now in our story, Frank is not some insensitive asshole who is out to abuse Rose.
 He is probably a well-meaning guy who just does not understand the different scenarios facing a beginner arriving at a jam.
 In fact, he might even have been using a motto of “safety can be found in following where my partner wants to go” as a way to keep his dance with Rose consensual.
 While this motto can work well with an experienced dancer, it falls short with newcomers.
 As we’ve seen, a newcomer might not know enough about the dance form to lead or redirect people where they want.